pgRouting/workshop/docs/basic/graphs.rst

   .. literalinclude:: ../scripts/basic/graphs/fill_columns_2.txt

-Not expecting to be done due to the fact that some vertices are only dead ends.
+Not expecting to be done due to the fact that some vertices are dead ends.

 .. literalinclude:: ../scripts/basic/graphs/graphs.sql
   :language: sql